ZoI19/samples/ReadMe.md

 The company name is changed to 'DevSpace' and  company-specific configurations have been randomised.

 API authentication admin [here](https://github.com/ZoI19/samples/blob/master/sample_Authentication-admin.md).

+## 3DBARE: a virtual audio project

+My PhD thesis (Music Composition and Virtual Reality)  was an exploration of solutions to problems encountered when permitting a listener to dismantle and reconstitute a musical composition in a virtual environment.

+I invented and co-developed 3DBARE (three dimensional binaural audio rendering engine) for listeners to physically enter a virtually spatialised multi-channel 3D soundscape using motion-tracked headsets and software.

+Background and description of proof-of-concept  [here](https://github.com/ZoI19/samples/blob/master/sample-3Daudio.pdf).

 ## Further Reading
 Why ZOI19?